khusmann/interlacer/README.md

 #> 11        11    10 <NA>
 ```

-With interlacer, we get this instead:
+With interlacer, we get a “deinterlaced data frame” instead:

 ``` r
 (ex <- read_interlaced_csv(